cagefigter/windows-reg-tweaks/Known Windows Issue.md

 Patched .dll's:

 * mcupdate_GenuineIntel.dll
+* mcupdate_AuthenticAMD.dll

+Windows has the ability to warm patch microcode on boot using the mcupdate_GenuineIntel.dll and mcupdate_AuthenticAMD.dll drivers (located at C:\Windows\System32) on boot, for Intel and AMD cpu's respectively.

 Notice:

-On AMD systems you can block the update via [wushowhide.diagcab](https://support.microsoft.com/de-de/help/3073930/how-to-temporarily-prevent-a-driver-update-from-reinstalling-in-window), since the update will effect your performance.
+On AMD systems you _can block the update_ via [wushowhide.diagcab](https://support.microsoft.com/de-de/help/3073930/how-to-temporarily-prevent-a-driver-update-from-reinstalling-in-window), since the update will effect your performance.

 OS Version | KB | Patch | Updated
 --- | --- | --- | ---